Boa Nova tapaculo: Taxonomy

-The Bahian mouse-colored tapaculo was first observed in the early 1990s, when it was misidentified as part of the Scytalopus speluncae species, or the mouse-coloured tapaculos.
+The Boa Nova tapaculo was first observed in the early 1990s, when it was misidentified as part of the Scytalopus speluncae species, or the mouse-coloured tapaculos.
 A neighboring yet geographically isolated population was found in 1999.
 In 2014, researchers from the Universidade Federal de Pelotas recognized Scytalopus gonzagai as a unique species.

 The specific epithet was chosen to honour Luiz Antonio Pedreira Gonzaga, a Brazilian ornithologist who discovered two bird species in Bahia in the 1990s.
 Locals call it the "Macuquinho-preto-baiano".

 Description

 Covered in grey plumage and with yellow to brown claws, the species measures 12 cm long and weighs 15 g.

 Range and habitat

 The species' range is limited to five patches of forest in mountainous parts of the Atlantic Forest in southern Bahia, Brazil, having been found in the municipalities of Arataca, Boa Nova, and Iguaí.
 This is an area covering about 5,885 hectares.
 S. gonzagai is usually found under dense vegetation or in branches no higher than 2 m off the ground.